-As more and more people become aware of risks and dangers online, the availability of VPN software, as well as the number of providers, has also increased.
-To ensure continuous security, paid monthly subscriptions are necessary, however, there are a number of interesting freemium offers which provide certain VPN advantages at no cost.
+As more and more people become aware of the risks and dangers from unprotected Internet usage, the availability of VPN software, as well as the number of service providers, has increased.
+To guarantee continuous security, paid monthly subscriptions are necessary, however, a number of interesting freemium offers do exist which provide some VPN functionality at no cost.

-In general, ProtonVPN impressed during our evaluation, serving as a classic example of the sum being greater than all of the parts.
-We think that the provider could even have what it takes to compete with the market's heavyweights, so long as they continue to develop and grow.
-In particular, the service's free version stands out: ProtonVPN does not have any limits, even for free users.
+ProtonVPN impressed us during our evaluation, serving as a classic example of the sum being greater than its parts.
+We think that the provider could have what it takes to compete with the market's heavyweights, so long as it continues to develop and grow.
+The service's free version stands out in particular since it imposes no data limits whatsoever and offers solid speeds.

-Of course, there are conditions.
-You can't connect multiple devices at the same time, and you're limited to 3 server locations: the Netherlands, the US, and Japan.
-Additionally, the connections are slower, and video streaming on Netflix is only available with purchase of the "Plus" or "Visionary" subscriptions.
+Of course, this doesn't mean that they aren't restrictions.
+You can't connect multiple devices at the same time, and you'll have to make do with 3 server locations: the Netherlands, the US, and Japan.
+Additionally, video streaming is only possible with the purchase of the "Plus" or "Visionary" subscriptions.

-If you're able to live with these restrictions, you'll be treated to unlimited surfing by ProtonVPN, without having to dig into your pockets.
+If you're able to live with these restrictions, you'll be treated to unlimited surfing by ProtonVPN, without having to dig into your wallet.

 No data limits